lkesteloot/1401/README.md

 loop and printing logic.

 The `ray.c` program is a fixed-point ray tracer in C. It's the prototype code for the real version.
 It prints the scene on the console.
+To run it, type `make`.

 To run the `.aut` files, install ROPE (see below).